hanneshassler/GitRecipedia/README.md

 Or you might even decide that you want to write this piece of code yourself and make a pull request on github so I might integrate it into the master version.

+It is also my hope that such a tool brings together cooks to collaborate on recipes, and possibly in this process new recipes are created (helped by the merging feature of GitRecipedia)